 Application and study of the management process to hosting and organizing elite, recreation, and mass sporting events.
 Includes investigation of social, financial, and environmental factors involved in the process.
-Prerequisite: BUAD3320
+Prerequisite: BUAD3320 or senior standing.

 SPMT4500 Seminar in Sport Management 3 s.h.